Unleash the Beast Series: 2024 season changes

 The PBR World Finals were now an eight-day event taking place at two different venues in two different cities in the Dallas–Fort Worth metroplex; the first six days being held at Cowtown Coliseum in Fort Worth, then the final two days taking place at AT&T Stadium in Arlington.

 The World Finals' format was changed again.
-There are now ten rounds in eight days in a playoff-style competition:
+There were now ten rounds in eight days in a playoff-style competition: